Kokke3000/Kokke3000/README.md

 ## 🧠 Current projects:

-#### 🌌 Project Neutrino (private repository):
+#### 🌌👾 Project Neutrino (private repo):
   - A survival / basebuilder roguelike video game
   - Engine: Godot 4.6
   - I am developing this game fully from scratch as a personal project
   - The game is planned for release, but for now the date is unspecified
+### ♟️🃏 Project Gluon (public repo):
+  - A game about mixing board game instruments like cards, chess and dice
+  - Each player chooses one to create a mix, and then battle it out
+  - A solo portfolio project just to learn godot better
+  - Engine: Godot 4.6

 ## 🎮 Games I have worked on: